vorpal56/cp465-project/README.md

 npm run serve
 ```
 ### Backend
-The backend requires 4 models in the [`server/data/models/`](server/data/models/) folder:
+The backend requires 7 models in the [`server/data/models/`](server/data/models/) folder:
 1. `dataframe.pkl` - DataFrame that holds the article details from a given article path
+2. `content_tfidf_vectorizer.pkl` - The TfidfVectorizer class with tuned parameters for article contents
-2. `document_term_matrix.pkl` - The document term matrix fitted by the `tfidf_vectorizer.pkl` along all articles contents from the dataframe
+3. `content_document_term_matrix.pkl` - The document term matrix fitted by the `content_tfidf_vectorizer` along all articles contents from the dataframe
-3. `kmeans_model.pkl` - The KMeans model fitted by the `document_term_matrix.pkl`
+4. `content_kmeans_model.pkl` - The KMeans model fitted by the `content_document_term_matrix`
-4. `tfidf_vectorizer.pkl` - The TfidfVectorizer class with tuned parameters
+5. `generic_tfidf_vectorizer.pkl` - The TfidfVectorizer class with generic parameters for article titles
+6. `title_document_term_matrix.pkl` - The document term matrix fitted by the `generic_tfidif_vectorizer` along all articles titles from the dataframe
+7. `title_kmeans_model.pkl` - The KMeans model fitted by the `title_document_term_matrix`

 Since GitHub has a limit on the size of files and the number of articles we're using is large, we can't publish it here.
-You can create the models using the following commands after you've installed all the Python requirements:
+You can create the models using `python server/src/article_processing.py` after you've installed all the Python requirements.
-1. `cd server/`
-2. `python src/article_processing.py`

 Served on port `5000`, routed in `proxy.json` as `/api` to port `4200`, the default port for Angular applications.
 ```
-npm run py-dev
+cd server/
+python src/application.py
 ```